11 Ways to Convince Someone with Dementia to Take Medication

 Someone might refuse to take their medicine if it makes them feel sick, uncomfortable, or if they have an illness.

-Many medications cause unpleasant side effects like nausea, stomach aches, agitation, or dizziness and your older adult might not be able to tell you that there’s a problem.
+Many medications cause unpleasant side effects like nausea, stomach aches, agitation, or dizziness, and your older adult might not be able to tell you that there’s a problem.

-The last thing you need is to try to get your older adult to take more pills than absolutely necessary.
+The last thing you need is to try to get your older adult to take more pills than necessary.

 Speak with their doctor to see if any medications are no longer needed and could be safely discontinued.